simgrid/simgrid/docs/source/Tutorial_Algorithms.rst

 application.
 We will detail each part of the code and the necessary configuration to make it work.
 After this tour, several exercises are proposed to let you discover some of the SimGrid features, hands on the keyboard.
-This practical session will be given in C++ or Python, which you are supposed to know beforehand.
+This practical session will be given in C++, Java or Python, which you are supposed to know beforehand.

-..
-TODO:: Add the Java version to this tutorial.
-Drop us an email if you would like to read it, so that we raise this issue in our TODO list.

 Discover the Master/Workers
 ---------------------------